clux/facemaulers/sunlesscitadel/level1.md

 And a water cache.
 Some saphires in the jar.

 ### 15
 Meepo knows they sealed away southern end.
-"Section mMade us all funny." referring to magic effect of room beyond locked.
+"Section made us all funny." referring to magic effect of room beyond locked.

 ### 17 HORRIBLE STENCH
 super hungry rats